samanthatarrice/appollo/README.md

 ### Built With

 This was built with the following.
-If we had more time we would incorporate a backend with Node.js in order to allow users to sign in:
+If we had more time we would incorporate a backend with Node.js in order to allow users to sign in.
+We might also extend it by using React Native to create an app:

 * [Bootstrap](https://getbootstrap.com)
 * [HTML](https://html.com)